Hiling

 Hiling (lit.
 'Wish') is a 1998 Filipino fantasy comedy-drama film written and directed by Jose Javier Reyes.
-It stars Camille Prats, Shaina Magdayao and Serena Dalrymple, Gina Pareño, Nida Blanca, Tirso Cruz III, Cherry Pie Picache, Paolo Contis, and Carlo Aquino, with the supporting cast includes Dexter Doria, Rez Cortez, Mely Tagasa, Menggie Cobarrubias, and Joy Viado.
+It stars Camille Prats, Shaina Magdayao, Serena Dalrymple, Gina Pareño, Nida Blanca, Tirso Cruz III, Cherry Pie Picache, Paolo Contis, and Carlo Aquino, with the supporting cast includes Dexter Doria, Rez Cortez, Mely Tagasa, Menggie Cobarrubias, and Joy Viado.

 Produced and distributed by Star Cinema, in association with Available Light Productions, the film was theatrically released on November 18, 1998.

 Premise

 The film revolves around the character of Anna (played by Camille Prats), an ordinary girl who on her mother's birthday was given a magical power by Manang Garcia (played by Gina Pareño), a mysterious stranger.
 Anna eventually discovers that she has the power to grant any wishes to other people by merely touching them with her palm.
 Her power would eventually change the lives of all the people around her including herself.